Sommer-tidal/goose-personality/README.md

 1. Check the logs at `/tmp/goose_personality.log`
 2. Ensure Python 3 is installed and accessible
 3. Verify the script has execute permissions
-4. Make sure the paths in `extension.yaml` match your installation directory
+4. Double-check the full path to the Python script in the Command field
+5. Make sure there are no extra spaces in the Command field

 ## Development

 The extension consists of:
-- `extension.yaml`: Extension configuration and tool definitions
 - `src/main.py`: Python script that handles the personality customization logic
-- `install.sh`: Helper script for installation
+- Logs are written to `/tmp/goose_personality.log` for debugging

 To modify the extension:
 1. Edit the Python script to add new functionality
-2. Update the `extension.yaml` to expose new tools
-3. Test locally before pushing changes
+2. Test locally before pushing changes
+3. If you make changes, you'll need to remove and re-add the extension in Goose settings

 ## License